alexandre-providentcrm/sugarcrm_packager/readme.md

 * exact_matches

 ## Tasks
-* create a list of commit than the user just pick which one he wants
+* create a list of commits.
+Then the user picks the one he wants
 * Create Unit Tests
-* Improve da validations (Folder, commits..)
+* Improve the validations (Folder, commits..)